brucou/functional-rose-tree/README.md

 At the current state of the library, only the basic operations are implemented.

+As a bonus, lenses for object traversal are included and allow traversing and mapping over a javascript object (POJO).

 # Concepts
 In computing, a multi-way tree or rose tree is a tree data structure with a variable and unbounded number of branches per node[^1].
 The name rose tree for this structure is prevalent in